• Skip to primary navigation

 Performance Results

-I was really impressed with how much faster both machines PowerEdge are when booting from the NVMe drive.
-For the purposes of clarity the config of these systems are:
+I was really impressed with the performance improvement when booting from the NVMe drive.
+For the purposes of clarity the config of this system is:

 Dell PowerEdge R310